NicHub/ouilogique.com/_posts/blog/2019-03-27-plateforme-de-stewart-esp32.md

   - https://motionsystems.eu/products/

-## Modelling and Simulation of a 6DOF Motion Platform with Permanent Magnet Linear Actuators for Testing in Wind Tunnel"
+## Modelling and Simulation of a 6DOF Motion Platform with Permanent Magnet Linear Actuators for Testing in Wind Tunnel

   - https://www.youtube.com/watch?v=AZjgcrV642c